Just a half hour ride from Naples and about 40 minutes from Positano by hydrofoil, Capri is synonymous with impossible glamour, style, and celebrity.

 You have to go to the Blue Grotto when you are in Capri.

 Take a taxi from the central piazza – the ride is lovely.
-You only actually spend about 2 minutes inside the grotto, but its a magical two minutes!
-I went with my best friend in the world, and will never forget it.
+You only actually spend about 2 minutes inside the grotto, but its a magical!
+If at all possible this should be on your must do list!

 6. Take A Boat Trip.